Publicaties

 Within the research program Reforming of liquid fuels for fuel-cells, ECN started a project on the development of a diesel CPO reformer for SOFC in 2005.
 The application in mind is a small scale (5kWe) diesel fed auxiliary power unit (APU).
 The goal of the project is to develop the technology required to transform a liquid logistic fuel into a reformat suitable for the operation of a SOFC.

 The emphasis of this work is on the development of a cold-flame assisted evaporator/mixer coupled to a catalytic CPO reformer.
 The application of cold-flame evaporation and mixing allows the reformat to be directly fed to the SOFC without further heating or cooling.
 Moreover, once cold-flames are ignited and stabilized, pre-heating of the air and fuel becomes obsolete.
 These aspects justify the development described in this report.
+In the cold-flame evaporator/mixer, the cold-flames are stabilized by means of a recirculation tube.
+The momentum of the fuel spray of the nozzle induces the required recirculation.
+The cold flame evaporator/mixer was coupled to a catalytic reformer reactor, transforming the hydrocarbon+air feed into a CO+H2 rich reformate.

 The reformer was coupled to a SOFC to be able to verify the quality of the reformat obtained with this reformer.
 The SOFC therefore served as an analysis tool.
 Characteristically, the reformat was held at 800°C all the way towards the SOFC.
 For this, high temperature flange connections and steel-ceramic expansion connections were successfully applied.